MkBth2025/-KM-BTHs-resources/README.md

 5. Src/05_Symantic_prompt_and_code_coresponding_huggingface.py:
 Determines the similarity between generated codes and prompt texts; its database is test-dataset2.xlsx.
 Note: It must be run twice: once for the simple prompts and once for the modified prompts.
 Each time, the relevant sheets from the Excel file must be manually copied/pasted into the first sheet ("Modifiedprompt") according to the prompt type, and the output files for analysis should also be renamed accordingly. it’s database is "data// test_dataset2.xlsx"
 6. Src/06_Image_plantuml_render_to_jpg.py:
 Converts generated PlantUml codes to images in folder ”report/jpg “.
-Reads from Excel, creates a subfolder for each model, and saves their images in the subfolder (e.g., each subfolder is a model like cld001, Claud in tempreture 0.0).
+Reads from Excel, creates a subfolder for each model, and saves their images in the subfolder (e.g., each subfolder is a model like cld001, cloud in tempreture 0.0).
 Ensure the PlantUML extension is installed in VS Code with relevant libraries.
 7. Src/07_Select_optimal_prompts_for_human_assessing.py:
 Due to the large volume of generated code, it prepares representative samples for human evaluation using statistical methods.
 8. Src/08_Group_MergeImage_for_selected_prompt_Humanasessing.py:
 This program collects the drawn images from all models for the prompts selected for human evaluation and places them in the **Merg** folder.
 As a template, in the **ABC001** folder, we first create hypothetical images named after the selected prompt rows, and then we run the program.
+9. src/stat.py --stat-yaml stat.yaml --report-dir report --outdir report/Stat
+This program performs various statistical analyses on program outputs and ranks the models based on statistical analyses.
+The columns for analysis read of Stat.yaml
+10. src/Analysis.py --stat-yaml stat.yaml --report-dir report --outdir report/Analysis.
+This program, based on the data available in the program outputs, automatically summarizes the analysis sections and provides the average of their outputs.
+The columns for analysis read of Stat.yaml

-**How to Work with the Files**
+How to Work with the Files
 The commands inside the **Install.txt** file must be executed.
 NOTE: Finally, all outputs of the mentioned programs have been reviewed in an Excel file for analysis, and these programs have only generated outputs that were later analyzed and reviewed, with the results visible in the **/Analysis** folder.
-   The analyzed data exists in the specified folders, but if you want the data to be regenerated or run the program on your own data, execute the file run_pipeline.py after installing the requirements listed in requirements.txt.

 <img width="837" he
    ight="645" alt="image" src="https://github.com/user-attachments/assets/ea1fc66d-9227-460f-a442-19c924745590" />
     ## License